A 500MB data plan will allow you to browse the internet for around 6 hours, to stream 100 songs or to watch 1 hour of standard-definition video.

 Nowadays, the key difference between mobile phone price plans is how many gigabytes of data it comes with.

 With 500MB of data, you'll be able to browse the internet for approximately 6 hours per month, to stream 100 songs online or to watch 1 hour of online video in standard definition.

 In this article, we'll discuss what you can do with 500MB of data and how long you can expect your 500MB allowance to last for.
 We'll also discuss 500MB data plans, where you can find one in the UK and how much you can expect to pay.

 How Much Is 500MB Data?

 In the UK, a number of mobile networks currently offer 500MB data plans.
-There's a choice of 3 mobile networks if you're looking for a Pay Monthly SIM card, and a further choice of 5 networks if you're looking for a more flexible Pay As You Go bundle.
+There's a choice of 0 mobile networks if you're looking for a Pay Monthly SIM card.
+Unfortunately, no Pay As You Go options are current available.

 Pay Monthly SIM Cards

-If you're looking for the lowest possible prices, you can get a Pay Monthly SIM card with 500MB of data from £5.00/month.
+If you're looking for the lowest possible prices, you can get a Pay Monthly SIM card with 500MB of data from £/month.
 The following table shows a list of currently available deals:

 Contract lengths will vary when taking a Pay Monthly contract.
 You'll normally need to undergo a credit check when taking out a Pay Monthly contract.

 Pay As You Go SIM Cards